|Contact | Links|

 Eating & Refreshments Along the Trail

 There are a number of restaurants and food stores along the way.
 In Amo, there's Amo Pizza & General Store.
-In Coatesville, there's the Coatesville Food Center and O'Knappy's Kitchen.
+In Coatesville, there's the Coatesville Food Center, O'Knappy's Kitchen, and Dawnn's Diner.
 In Fillmore, there's Bert & Betty's Kitchen.
 In Greencastle, along the paved trail just south of the People Pathways gazebo, there's a Walmart Supercenter, Dairy Queen, Buffalo Wild Wings Grill & Bar, Monical's Pizza, Taco Bell, and a number of others further west.

 Site design by zoewhitedesign